TGAC/grassroots-docs/tutorials/field_trials_tutorial.md

 ## Viewing the Study

 Now that we have populated the Study's plots, we can view them in two ways.

+### Study-based view

 The first is on the portal's Study page whose address was given when we submitted the Study.
 This should give you the map-based view with blue rectangles representing each of the Plots.
 Clicking on any of the plots will give a pop-up with the information about that plot.
 Below the map is a table where any of the Study's metadata that has been set is shown.
+As well as these, there are some additional links in the table that offer alternative ways of viewing the Study.

+The first of these is *Download Frictionless Data Package*.
+[Frictionless Data Packages](https://frictionlessdata.io/) are an open format for storing and sharing data in a FAIR way and there is more information about how we use this in Grassroots [here](https://grassroots.tools/frictionless-data/).

+Another link of interest is *Handbook pdf*.
+Grassroots collects the information for a Study and automatically generates a pdf available for download with the Study's information in it.

-In this table there is a link called _view plots_ and clicking on this will take you to a tabular-based view of your Study similar to the one shown in the image below.
+In this table there is a link called _view plots_ and clicking on this will take you to a tabular-based view of your Study similar to the Plots-based view.

+### Plots-based view

+The Plots-based view is similar to the one shown below.

 ![The Plots-based view](images/plots_tabular_view.png  "Plots Tabular View")